Explore life in Streaky Bay

-Things to do in Streaky Bay
+Things to do in Streaky Bay, SA

 Streaky Bay welcomes visitors from around the world, which is a bonus for locals, as the amenities introduced to cater to the tourist trade are designed to enhance everyday life in the region.
 Anglers come to Streaky Bay to catch the ‘big one’ and experience fishing at stunning locations around the coastline.
 Local catches include King George whiting, blue swimmer crab, snapper, salmon, flounder and squid.

 Taking a dip in one of the protected rockpools.
 Image credit Brooke Montgomerie.